tribixbite/awesome/README.md

 *   [reactchartjs/react-chartjs-2](https://github.com/reactchartjs/react-chartjs-2) - React components for Chart.js, the most popular charting library
 *   [penrose/penrose](https://github.com/penrose/penrose) - Create beautiful diagrams just by typing notation in plain text.
 *   [thi-ng/umbrella](https://github.com/thi-ng/umbrella) - ⛱  Broadly scoped ecosystem & mono-repository of 193 TypeScript projects (and ~170 examples) for general purpose, functional, data driven development
-*   [nftstorage/metaplex-auth](https://github.com/nftstorage/metaplex-auth) - A client library for nft.storage designed for metaplex NFT uploads
+*   [nftstorage/metaplex-auth](https://github.com/nftstorage/metaplex-auth) - **Notice: Uploads Decommissioned - Existing Data is Safe!**  This is a client library designed for Metaplex NFT uploads to NFT.Storage.
+June 2024 Update: No new uploads, but all existing data is safe.
+Try the new NFT.Storage, which preserves data in long term Filecoin storage for a small fee.
+Go to app.nft.storage
 *   [SimonHoiberg/saas-template](https://github.com/SimonHoiberg/saas-template) - SaaS template for AWS, Amplify, React, NextJS and Chakra
 *   [freeCodeCamp/100DaysOfCode-discord-bot](https://github.com/freeCodeCamp/100DaysOfCode-discord-bot) - A Discord bot created for the 100 Days of Code challenge.
 *   [rakannimer/todolist-amplify-nextjs](https://github.com/rakannimer/todolist-amplify-nextjs) - A server-rendered realtime collaborative todo list app with Next.js and AWS Amplify.